bethanharris/vortex-available-energy/README.md

 ```bash
 python plot_vortex.py
 ```
-will generate all figures from Tailleux and Harris (2019) and save them to the [results](results) folder.
+from the src directory will generate all figures from Tailleux and Harris (2019) and save them to the [results](results) folder.

 Tested using python 3.7.3 with numpy 1.16.4 and matplotlib 3.1.0.